 Jupiter home prices are not only among the most expensive in Florida, but Jupiter real estate also consistently ranks among the most expensive in America.

-Jupiter is a decidedly white-collar town, with fully 86.04% of the workforce employed in white-collar jobs, well above the national average.
+Jupiter is a decidedly white-collar town, with fully 86.91% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Jupiter is a town of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Jupiter who work in management occupations (14.93%), sales jobs (13.23%), and office and administrative support (12.01%).
+There are especially a lot of people living in Jupiter who work in management occupations (13.78%), office and administrative support (12.70%), and sales jobs (12.64%).

-Jupiter is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Jupiter is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

+Jupiter is a somewhat ethnically-diverse town.
 The people who call Jupiter home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Jupiter residents report their race to be White, followed by Asian.
 Jupiter also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 12.44% of the town’s residents.
+People of Hispanic or Latino origin account for 14.15% of the town’s residents.
 Important ancestries of people in Jupiter include German, Italian, English, and Polish.

 The most common language spoken in Jupiter is English.
 Other important languages spoken here include Spanish and French.